 Three listed raptor species (Swainson's hawk, peregrine falcon, and California condor) have the potential to forage on or near the majority of the proposed Project area.
 This includes approximately 315 acres of NFS lands.
-Increased noise from helicopter construction, which would increase as a result of Mitigation Measure V-4a (Construct, Operate, and Maintain with Helicopters - see Section C.15, Visual Resources), could also adversely impact these species and result in the temporary abandonment of foraging territories to avoid ongoing construction activity.
+Increased noise from helicopter construction could also adversely impact these species and result in the abandonment of foraging territories to avoid ongoing construction activity.
 However, because of the mobility of raptors and wide foraging areas in the region, construction activities are not expected to adversely impact these species.
 Condors that occur in the region forage on carrion and occur primarily at feeding stations located within NFS lands outside the project area.
 Impacts to foraging habitat for listed raptor species would be the same impacts that are described for Impact B-3.
 However on a regional level, the proposed Project would result in only limited disturbance to foraging habitat utilized by these species.
 Similarly, transmission line towers provide vantage points for perching raptors, such as the Swainson's hawk and peregrine falcon, and these species may utilize the towers for perches when foraging.
-Temporary and permanent loss of native vegetation communities that provide foraging habitat for listed raptor species (Impact B-108) would be reduced to a less-than-significant level (Class II) through implementation of Mitigation Measures B-1a (Provide Restoration/ Compensation for Impacts to Native Vegetation Communities) and B-6 (Conduct Pre-construction Surveys and Monitoring for Breeding Birds).
+Temporary and permanent loss of native vegetation communities that provide foraging habitat for listed raptor species (Impact B-8) would be reduced to a less-than-significant level (Class II) through implementation of Mitigation Measures B-1a (Provide Restoration/ Compensation for Impacts to Native Vegetation Communities) and B-6 (Conduct Pre-construction Surveys and Monitoring for Breeding Birds).